teamcapybara/capybara/README.md

 ## <a name="transactions-and-database-setup"></a>Transactions and database setup

-**Note:**  Rails 5.1+ now "safely" shares the database connection between the app and test threads.
+**Note:**  Rails 5.1+ "safely" shares the database connection between the app and test threads.
 Therefore, if using Rails 5.1+ you SHOULD be able to ignore this section.

 Some Capybara drivers need to run against an actual HTTP server.
 Capybara takes